aruba/nae-scripts/recommended_scripts/README.md

 ### evpn_vxlan_health:
 Agent for monitoring EVPN and VxLAN health

-### topdesk_configuration_change_monitor:
-Agent to alert user when configuration changes and show the system info and diff of configuration changes.
-An incident is created in TOPdesk, with the diff of configuration changes and other details.

 ### ipsla:
-Monitor particular value/aggregate value of aSLA test and specify shell command to run as action
+Monitor particular value/aggregate value of an SLA test and specify shell command to run as action

 ### configuration_change_email:
 Agent to alert user when configuration changes and show the system info and diff of configuration changes.
-Anemail notification with the diff is sent whenever the configuration changes.
+An email notification with the diff is sent whenever the configuration changes.

 ### client_services_health:
 Client Service Health for Radius, DNS and DHCP